-AVMT170 AIRCRAFT LANDING GEAR SYSTEMS Credits: 3
+AVMT170 AIRCRAFT LANDING GEAR SYSTEMS

-This course introduces landing gear systems, which is subject to greater stresses than any other airframe system and therefore the student must completely understand these vital components.
+Credits: 3 Pre-requisite(s): AVMT100, M111 This course introduces landing gear systems, which is subject to greater stresses than any other airframe system and therefore the student must completely understand these vital components.
 This section includes lectures and schematic diagrams of these systems, exploded views of the assemblies, and illustrations of the workings of brake control systems and the required maintenance.
 The different systems are covered in three areas; anti-skid brakes and their systems, electrical circuits and landing gear actuation, and warning systems for instruments that indicate and measure movement.

-AVMT175 AIRCRAFT ELECTRICAL SYSTEMS Credits: 2.5
+AVMT175 AIRCRAFT ELECTRICAL SYSTEMS